 - I ski at a good speed

 - I can (or am keen to try) ski off-piste and in the moguls

 If so, you’re probably at a good level to join an instructor training course!

 This mainly comes down to whether you wish to gain the level 1 only or work your way up through the ranks up to the highest level which in the BASI system is Level 4.
 It also depends on if you take the exams individually, maybe at home at a snowdome near you (level 1 only) or if you take them as part of a fast track course, for example a 10 week gap course.

-If your skiing is at a good level and you can get hold of a BASI manual to study, and ideally a few private lessons from someone BASI qualified, you’d be set to go and have a good chance of passing.
-For the level 2, it’s likely you will need to attend training to ensure you have the required knowledge and ability to demonstrate skiing to the required criteria to pass.
+If your skiing is at a good level and you can get hold of a BASI manual to study as well as ideally a few private lessons from someone BASI qualified, you’d be good to go and have a good chance of passing.
+For the level 2, it’s likely you would need to attend training to ensure you have the required knowledge and ability to demonstrate skiing to the required criteria to pass.

 “A massive thank you to everyone at Altitude especially my instructors, Jack and Ross, who trained me to pass my Level 1/2 and to Harry, Jon and Laura for organising the amazing 10 weeks.
 Finally, Mauricio and Alejandra thank you for your insane food!”

-You have quite a few options here – stay in the resort you are in and pick up some summer work, head back home and find a summer job, maybe something seasonal, or even follow the snow and head to the southern hemisphere for their winter!
+You have quite a few options here; some instructors look to stay in the resort they are in and pick up some summer work, others head back home and find a summer job, ideally something seasonal to return to each year, and others even follow the snow and head to the southern hemisphere for their winter!

 Read more about what our team get up to in the summertime here.

 There are now so many ski schools providing training to prepare you for your exams it can be tricky to decide who to train with and in which country!